open-energy-transition/Ember-Flexibility-Study/README.md

 ## Important rules in Ember Flexibility Study

-The Snakemake rules for the[Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/) are included in dedicated `.smk` files under the `rules` directory.
+The Snakemake rules for the [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/) are included in dedicated `.smk` files under the `rules` directory.
 Some of the most important rules that structure the workflow include:

 - **retrieve**: downloads and prepares all required input data.
 - **build_network**: constructs the base energy system network from input data.